 Connection.
 Collaboration.
 Discovery.
-These cornerstones of innovation will be central to a new facility opening in fall of 2021 on the PNNL-Richland campus.
-The Energy Sciences Center will be a focal point for collaborative research among PNNL scientists, industry, and partners at the University of Washington, Washington State University, and other major institutions in the United States and abroad.
+These cornerstones of innovation are central to a new facility that was dedicated in fall of 2021 on the PNNL-Richland campus.
+The Energy Sciences Center is a focal point for collaborative research among PNNL scientists, industry, and partners at the University of Washington, Washington State University, and other major institutions in the United States and abroad.

-With core funding of $90 million from the U.S. Department of Energy for the facility’s construction, the Energy Sciences Center will accelerate scientific discovery in chemistry, materials science, and computing.
-Workspaces where scientists and engineers work together will allow for new collaborations, applying new knowledge to advanced energy technology development.
-The State of Washington’s Clean Energy Fund will fund the $8 million purchase of specialized scientific instrumentation, in addition to funding from Battelle Memorial Institute and PNNL.
+With core funding of $90 million from the U.S. Department of Energy for the facility’s construction, the Energy Sciences Center is accelerating scientific discovery in chemistry, materials science, and computing.
+Workspaces where scientists and engineers work together allow for new collaborations, applying new knowledge to advanced energy technology development.
+The State of Washington’s Clean Energy Fund funded the $8 million purchase of specialized scientific instrumentation, in addition to funding from Battelle Memorial Institute and PNNL.

 Designed to meet the U.S. Department of Energy’s high-performance sustainable building standards, the facility features an energy- and water-reducing design that takes advantage of ample natural light and uses waste-heat energy generated by high-performance computers housed in an adjacent building.

-The 140,000-square-foot facility will feature a combination of research laboratories, flexible-use open spaces, conference rooms, and offices for some 200 PNNL researchers, visiting scientists and engineers, and support staff.
+The 140,000-square-foot facility features a combination of research laboratories, flexible-use open spaces, conference rooms, and offices for some 250 PNNL researchers, visiting scientists and engineers, and support staff.

-Research performed in the Energy Sciences Center will include both experimental and computational research programs striving to:
+Research performed in the Energy Sciences Center includes both experimental and computational research programs striving to:

 With outcomes that impact our world by: